 Develop a strategic plan

+Have a clear, flexible, welcoming and open policy on complaints.
 A complaint is a gift and you should consider yourself lucky that a customer is prepared to give up valuable time to help you improve your organisation.

-Train your staff and management in complaints handling
+Train your staff in complaints handling

-Ensure that you can process complaints from all sources
+Ensure you can process all complaints

 Set up a process to log and analyse all complaints and share with everyone

 Complaints can highlight problems with internal processes, training, specific employees/managers, products and customer service.
 Share information about complaints so your team can tackle specific problems.

 Save £5 and pay £30 for a year's access to 740 templates including complaints policies and procedures.
 Use code SLD7948.S